MoreDocs/moredocs.github.io/_posts/2024-06-15-channel-mapping.markdown

 ```
 First we pass the `audioUnit` value which is a pointer to the underlying audio unit wrapped by `AVAudioUnit`.
 Then the `parameterID` will specify what parameter we actually want to set.
 The scope is a way for CoreAudio to differentiate input, output or global scope when we set a parameter of the audio unit.
 We are going to use the three scopes to set all the gains.
 The `element` is scope dependent for this function.
 This is where we will pass the input or output channel index that we want to set the gain to.
 Finally, the `value` is the value of the parameter identified by `parameterID`.
 So for the gain this is going to be the value of the gain we want to set.

 > `checkError` is a function mapping `OSStatus` to an error when the result code is not 0.
-You can find its implementation in this [gist](https://gist.github.com/ABridoux/1df6957308a32955371fb9395a585780).
+You can find its implementation in the [post resources](https://github.com/MoreDocs/moredocs.github.io/blob/main/_posts_resources/Extensions/OSStatus%2BExtensions.swift).
 {: .prompt-info }

 With that in place, we are ready to set all the gains: